10 of the Best Stately Homes in Britain

 Petworth House, West Sussex

-Once owned by the Percy family who held the peerage title Earls of Northumberland, Petworth is a 17th-century baroque country house set in a sprawling 700-acre landscaped deer park designed by Capability Brown.
+Once owned by the Percy family who held the peerage title Earls of Northumberland, Petworth is a 17th-century baroque stately home set in a sprawling 700-acre landscaped deer park designed by Capability Brown.

 Intended as an occasional second home to their primary seat at Alnwick Castle in Northumberland that borders Scotland, the Percy’s were forced to make Petworth their main residence on the orders of Queen Elizabeth I who suspected the family’s allegiance to Mary, Queen of Scots.